Have Questions?

 828-298-7911 x5224

-Charles George VAMC/Asheville is dedicated to helping the people of Black Mountain and the surrounding areas to getting their life back after struggling with substance abuse.
+Charles George VAMC/Asheville is dedicated to helping the people of Black Mountain, NC. and the surrounding areas to getting their life back after struggling with substance abuse.
 Charles George VAMC/Asheville administers a wide variety of services in line with their philosophy of treatments that work - including outpatient day treatment, long term addiction treatment programs, short term treatment centers, inpatient treatment programs, inpatient detox programs and others.

 Charles George VAMC/Asheville also feels that it is crucial that every individual client gets highly personalized services to ensure their recovery.
 This is why it is specialized in a wide variety of treatment methods, including contingency management/motivational incentive, cognitive/behavior therapy, activity therapy, 12-step facilitation approach, group therapy, substance abuse counseling approach and others.
 In addition, Charles George VAMC/Asheville is specialized in persons with eating disorders, transgender or (LGBT) clients, child care for clients children, legal advocacy, active duty military, domestic violence, as well as other special programs.
 In general, the treatment services that this addiction treatment facility uses strive to achieve true and lasting sobriety for each of its clients.